hackclub/jams-bounty/jams/build_a_game.md

 _Time estimation:_ 30 minutes to 1 hour

 ### Breakdown
-- Set up: Make an account on glitch.com
+- Set up: Make an account on glitch.com (5 minutes)
-- Part 1: Remix a template I will make
+- Part 1: Remix a template I will make (<5 minutes)
-- Part 2: Fill in the blanks in the template (like the Sprig template)
+- Part 2: Fill in the blanks in the template (like the Sprig template) (15-20 min)
-- Part 3: Explain + demo creating levels
+- Part 3: Explain + demo creating levels (15 min)
-- Part 4 (optional): Demonstrate creating sprites with piskel.app
+- Part 4 (optional): Demonstrate creating sprites with piskel.app (15 min)
-- Show people how to get a public link to a Glitch project
+- Show people how to get a public link to a Glitch project (2 min)
 - Let the Jammers go wild for the rest of the workshop time!

 ### Questions